-- To help us achieve these savings and 'do more and better for less', we have set up a Challenge board (comprising the Deputy Leader, Chief Executive and Director of Finance and Resources) who are responsible for: - Providing a forum which provides challenge and rigour to services, whilst providing an encouraging environment to share ideas and models in order to deliver innovative services which meet political priorities set by Cabinet; - ➤ Helping deliver service models that not only drive improvement to the front line, but also offer excellent value for money for the taxpayers; - Recognising that we cannot continue to deliver services in the way that we do, developing a successful business model that is sustainable long term; - Providing recommendations and assurance to Cabinet that the MTFS process has been through satisfactory challenge and scrutiny, recognising that pressures and savings are realistic and are deliverable; and - Encouraging appropriate scrutiny of recommendations coming from the Board to ensure the credibility of the Board remains. - Linked to the above, we have a Corporate Review Committee.
+To help us achieve these savings and 'do more and better for less', we have set up a Challenge board (including the Deputy Leader, Chief Executive and Director of Finance and Resources) who are responsible for:

+- Providing a forum which provides challenge and rigour to services, whilst providing an encouraging environment to share ideas and models in order to deliver innovative services which meet political priorities set by Cabinet; - Helping deliver service models that not only drive improvement to the front line, but also offer excellent value for money for the taxpayers; - Recognising that we cannot continue to deliver services in the way that we do, developing a successful business model that is sustainable long term; - Providing recommendations and assurance to Cabinet that the MTFS process has been through satisfactory challenge and scrutiny, recognising that pressures and savings are realistic and are deliverable; and - Encouraging appropriate scrutiny of recommendations coming from the Board to ensure the credibility of the Board remains.

+Linked to the above, we have a Corporate Review Committee.
 The Committee is responsible for scrutinising the development of the MTFS and the process of setting the Annual Budget and Council Tax levels.
 It is also responsible for scrutinising assets, procurement, efficiency and value for money, and corporate finance.
-It has established a dedicated MTFS Working Party to ensure that the scrutiny process is rigorous, detailed, and robust. - f Define and record the roles and responsibilities of those involved in making our policies and decisions, showing arrangements and procedures for effective communication
+It has established a dedicated MTFS Working Party to ensure that the scrutiny process is rigorous.